nicco99/phase-1-javascript-functions-continued/README.md

 are part of the **definition** of `outer`.
 In order to change those values we have to modify the `outer` function.
 This is not ideal.

-With a simple change, something miraculous can happen.
+Wit h a simple change, something miraculous can happen.
 Rather than having `outer` return the result of calling `innerFunction`, let's have it return the function
 itself: